Graduate Positions in the Gaiser lab

 FIU is a public research university in Miami with a highly diverse, vibrant, and growing student body located near the eastern boundary of the Everglades.
 The Department of Biological Sciences has strengths in Ecology, Marine Biology, Botany, Microbiology, Evolution, and Cellular/Molecular Biology.

-To be eligible for positions, students must meet FIU graduate admission requirements and successfully compete for a teaching assistantship to match existing research assistantship support (http://biology.fiu.edu/graduate).
+To be eligible for positions, students must meet FIU graduate admission requirements and successfully compete for a teaching assistantship in the Department of Biological Sciences to match research assistantship support from grants.
 Highly qualified candidates may be eligible for fully funded Presidential Fellowships.

 Dr. Evelyn Gaiser

 Institute of Environment

 11200 S.W.
 8th Street, CASE 253

 Miami, Florida 33199